Welcome to Gateway Therapies

 Why choose Gateway Therapies?

-At Gateway Therapies, we pride ourselves on a holistic, personalised approach to therapy.
+At Gateway Therapies, we pride ourselves on a holistic, personalised approach to occupational therapy.

 Looking for information on the Treasures ASD Swimming Program?
 Click here.

-Nicole has formal training in Applied Behaviour Analysis (ABA), but uses a range of intervention strategies, depending on the specific needs and goals for each child.
-Intervention or treatment strategies frequently adopted include Social Stories (TM), chaining, visual schedules/ aids, modelling, and role-playing.
+Nicole is goal-oriented and uses a range of intervention strategies, depending on the specific needs and goals for each individual.
 Nicole is a mother of two, and understands the importance of considering the needs and wants of all members of the family when establishing therapy goals.
-Parents and siblings are welcome to participate in therapy sessions where appropriate.

 Qualification: Bachelor Of Occupational Therapy (2006) Other training and qualifications: - Home Modification Assessment (at both introduction and advanced levels) - Right kids, right time, right services “Early markers to diagnose Autism” - Determining the Impact of Medical Conditions on Driving - The Greenspan Floortime DIR approach - Distracted Body, Distracted Mind: OT Assessment & Intervention for Children with Attention Difficulties - Sensory Integration & Hand writing "I enjoy working with children from as young as 2 yrs of age to 15.
 My passion is to assist children not only with their self care skills but also to help them to cope well in the school setting.
 I have more than 4 years experience assisting adult clients with physical and cognitive limitations.
 I believe in using evidence based strategies in my practice".
 "The best part of my role is that every day starts with a new and innovative idea.
 All sessions we plan for clients are new and unique as every child is different.
 There is no fixed way!!"